ajayrajsharma79/ddg_search/README.md

 asyncio.run(main())
 ```

-## Testing
-- Unit tests use mock data and run quickly.
-- Integration tests (in `test_client_prod.py`) use real DuckDuckGo data and may fail if DuckDuckGo changes their API or blocks automated requests.

 ## Notes
 - This project is not affiliated with DuckDuckGo.
 - DuckDuckGo may block automated requests or change their endpoints at any time.